Back to blog

 curl http://$GATEWAY/prefix/one

-The request is received by an echo server that copies the original request and sends the reply back in the body of the packet.
+The request is received by an echo server that copies the original request and sends the reply back in the packet’s body.

 JSON: